Ultra-selective Treatment of Skin Hyperpigmentation

 To solve these problems our company has developed the method of pinpoint coagulation of pigmented spots.
 The method is based on the coagulation of tissues that are between melanin granules.
 For different concentrations of melanin different parameters of laser light are selected which allows adjusting to an increased level of pigmentation for any skin phototype.
 To implement this method the light is used in the form of a train of Q-Sw pulses with optimized duration and intervals between the pulses.
 As a result of such exposure, the areas with the set distance between the melanin granules gradually warm up to the coagulation temperature.
 Meanwhile, all the surrounding tissues effectively dissipate heat.
 It does not allow them to coagulate and even reach a temperature that can cause additional melanin production.

 During the exposure, the pigmented spot becomes slightly darker.
 After one or two minutes erythema appears which lasts for up to half an hour.
 Then, for one or two weeks, the treated spot becomes more saturated and then layer by layer exfoliates itself (epidermal) or loses its colour (dermal).
 This method allows treating cutaneous pigmentation disorders on any skin phototype without aggravating pigmentation and formation of new hypopigmented areas.
 There is no risk of scarring.

 ALEX Laser Head (755nm)

-Tissue is removed under excellent visual control and strictly in the pigmented area.
+Tissue is removed under excellent visual control and strictly in the area of pigmentation.

-Pulsed laser generation mode and a high energy density provide high quality ablation without thermal damage to deep skin
+Pulsed mode and high energy density provide high-quality ablation without thermal damage to the deep layers of the skin.

 Related products:Er:YAG Laser Head (2936nm)